 Orally administered dienogest is rapidly and almost completely absorbed.
 Peak serum concentrations of 47 ng/ml are reached at about 1.5 hours after single ingestion.
-Bioavailability is about 91 %.
-The pharmacokinetics of dienogest are dose-proportional within the dose range of 1-8 mg.
+Bioavailability is about 91%.
+The pharmacokinetics of dienogest are dose-proportional within the dose range of 1 - 8 mg.

-• Distribution
+Distribution

 Dienogest is bound to serum albumin and does not bind to sex hormone binding globulin (SHBG) or corticoid binding globulin (CBG).
-10 % of the total serum drug concentrations are present as free steroid, 90 % are non-specifically bound to albumin.
-The apparent volume of distribution $(V_d/F)$ of dienogest is 40 l.
+10 % of the total serum drug concentration is present as free steroid, 90 % is non-specifically bound to albumin.

+The apparent volume of distribution (Vd/F) of dienogest is 40l.